Well, well, what do we have here? If it isn't me.

 With every word he heard, Gaara's scowl took a step closer to a nauseous frown.
 If entirely honest, he hadn't realized the old man really was the closest thing to an in-law he'd ever have through the blonde, and now found himself wishing he never had.

-"Or not", suggested the redhead, the disgust audible in his voice.
+"Or not", he suggested, the disgust audible.
 "Just hate me.
 Don't make me beg for it."

 Jiraiya released a mocking laugh.
 "Not a chance.
 Should've thought about it before you put your dirty hands on my innocent boy."